William12556/e-Paper-IP-Display/README.md

 ## Important Notice

-This software is currently very unproven and in early development stages.
-The implementation is experimental in nature, serving as a learning exercise in AI-assisted development workflows, protocol-driven project management, and cross-platform embedded systems development. **Actual fitness for purpose is not guaranteed.**
+This software is in early development stages. **Actual fitness for purpose is not guaranteed.**

 ## License